WM-SEMERU/code-rationales/README.md

 The accumulative probability on concepts per dataset.
 We observe that datasets with Docstring (DC) grows faster that the one with only source code (Signature (SG) and Body (BD)).
 ![Distribution](results_analysis/rq1_exploratory_analysis/code_completion/captures/distributions/sc/level_0_rationales_distributions.jpg)

-The size of focal methods used to our analysis
+The size of focal methods used to our analysis in blue distribution labeled method 0 and the linked focal test method in orange distribution labeled method 1

 ![test-generation-method-size](https://github.com/WM-SEMERU/code-rationales/blob/master/results_analysis/rq1_exploratory_analysis/test_generation/captures/1_focal_method_size.png)
 ---------